Daniel Boulton guilty of Bethany Vincent and Darren Henson murders

 He had pleaded guilty to manslaughter mid-trial but had continued to deny murder, claiming he was suffering from a mental health condition at the time.

-Jurors took less than 60 minutes to convict him of both murders with shouts of "yes" from the public gallery as the guilty verdicts were returned.
+Jurors took less than 60 minutes to convict him of both murders, with shouts of "yes" from the public gallery as the verdicts were returned.

 During the three-week trial, the court heard Boulton walked 28 miles to Ms Vincent's house on High Holme Road where he stabbed the 26-year-old mother nine times.